Complexity-OutRanked/PageRank/reports/draft_final_report.md

 ## Abstract
 In Page and Brin's paper *The PageRank Citation Ranking: Bringing Order to the Web*, the two Stanford researchers design a method which matches web pages objectively to determine a web user's interest in a website.
 The method ranks the websites based on the number of back links and links that the website has.
 We compared the PageRank algorithm with a method that determines the betweenness centrality, or the importance of nodes based on the shortest paths between different nodes.
 We used Brandes' optimized algorithim as described in *A Faster Algorithm for Betweenness Centrality* to verify that page rank was a good factor to add to the google search algorithm, by examining if there was high correlation between the probability distribution of page rank and the betweenness centrality of the nodes.
 Once we checked PageRank, we implemented it on a collaboration network to compare each node's betweenness centrality.

+## PageRank
+PageRank is an algorithm developed by Sergey Brin and Larry Page that is  used by early Google Search to rank websites in their search engine results.
+Unlike other algorithms in that time, it doesn’t use any content information other than the links.
+It uses the link information to construct a graph of websites, and determine the probability distribution representing how likely that a person will land on each webpage.

 ## Verifying PageRank
 Following *Google’s PageRank: The Math Behind the Search Engine*, we implement Google's Page Rank algorithm.
 We verify that our replication is aligned with the paper's and using the data from the paper, check that our results match the paper's results.
 Table 1 shows the results of the paper, and Table 2 shows our own results.
 Since the results are very similar, we believe that our page rank algorithm matches the paper's.